-In the realm of rock music, there’s a thin line between drama and melodrama.
+In the realm of rock music, there’s a thin line between drama and melodrama –between the lush soundscapes of a Scott Walker and the ponderous monochromes of an Emerson, Lake and Palmer.
 The Tindersticks, one of the few post-modern British bands to dabble in serious orchestration and unabashed spectacle, have spent a decade tiptoeing up to but rarely crossing that line.